Skip to content

 Google AnalyticsN/AProprietary

-Liwan fits teams that want basic web analytics with low operational overhead.
-It works well for blogs, content sites, and smaller products where simple traffic reporting is enough.
+Liwan fits teams that want basic self-hosted web analytics with low operational overhead.
+It works well for blogs, content sites, and smaller products where simple traffic reporting, configurable collection settings, retention, and drop rules are enough.

 Matomo is a mature platform with a broad feature set and many customization options.
 Compared to Liwan, it generally includes more built-in reporting depth (for example goals, funnels, ecommerce reporting, and plugins).
 It is usually a better fit when you need that depth and are comfortable operating a larger stack.

 Plausible focuses on simple analytics with a clean product workflow.
 Compared to Liwan, it typically has stronger built-in goal and event reporting.
 It can be a good fit if you want privacy-focused analytics and do not need a self-contained setup.
 The self-hosted Community Edition is AGPL-3.0, which can be a downside for teams that require a permissive license policy.
-Plausible also has a hosted offering, and features can differ from the Community Edition.
+Plausible also has a hosted offering, and some advanced features are cloud-only.

 Umami is lightweight, open source, and widely used.
 Compared to Liwan, it often has more community integrations and a more familiar web-app style dashboard flow.
 It can be a good fit if you want a self-hosted setup and do not mind running an external database.

 PostHog is often used for product analytics-heavy setups.
-Compared to Liwan, it usually covers a wider range of product analytics features (for example funnels, retention, and cohorts), with higher operational complexity.
+Compared to Liwan, it usually covers a wider range of product analytics features (for example funnels, retention analysis, cohorts, feature flags, and session replay), with higher operational complexity.

 Mixpanel is commonly used for product analytics, especially funnels, retention, and behavior analysis.
 Compared to Liwan, it is more focused on deep product analytics workflows, but it is a hosted proprietary product.